ptomulik/testmd/rst/README.rst

 the template.
 The **Resubmit - Send Later (Template)** does the similar, but queues the composed **new** message to be sent later.
-The **Resubmit - Send Later (Template)** opens every **new** message in compose window (so you may inspect it, modify and send, save, queue or do whatever you wish).
+The **Resubmit - Send Later (Template)** opens every **new** message in compose window (so you may inspect it, modify and send, save, queue or do with it whatever the compose window allows).

 .. _Best Practices - Submitting spam samples to McAfee: https://community.mcafee.com/docs/DOC-1409